magpiemodel/magpiemodel.github.io/_tutorials/t02_gams.md

 module in which the set is exclusively used).
 If the set is used in more than one module, it does not have any suffix.

-In other cases, the prefixes have to be extended by a second letter:
+In other cases, the prefixes are extended with a second letter to indicate details such as:

     ?c_ value for the Current timestep - necessary for constraints.
 Each *c_-object must have a time-dependent counterpart ?q_ parameter containing the values of an equation